Insights · 12 min read

 Frequently asked questions

-What are the KPIs for measuring customer experience?
+What are the top customer experience KPIs?

 Customer experience KPIs include Net Promoter Score (NPS), Customer Satisfaction Score (CSAT), Customer Effort Score (CES), Customer Retention Rate, Customer Churn Rate, and Customer Lifetime Value (CLV).